flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent/README.md

 - *FNMS Report URL* - Full FlexNet URL (e.g. `https://flexera-demo-1.flexnetmanager.com/Suite` or WStunnel tunnel URL `https://wstunnel1-1.rightscale.com/_token/<token>/`)
 - *FNMS Report ID* - FlexNet Manager System Custom View ID.
 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
 - *Account Number* - The Account number for use with the AWS STS Cross Account Role.
-Leave blank when using AWS IAM Access key and secret. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
+Leave blank when using AWS IAM Access key and secret.
+It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
 - *Tags to ignore* - List of tags that will exclude EC2 instance from being evaluated by this policy.
 Multiple tags are evaluated as an 'OR' condition.
 Tag keys or key/value pairs can be listed.
 Example: 'test,env=dev'.

 ## Policy Actions